UPDATE: In 2020, the requirements and application steps for obtaining Medicaid insurance have undergone no significant changes.

 Still, what is covered by Medicaid in CT for elderly and terminally ill patients includes in-home health aides, hospice services and palliative care services.
 Children with disabilities may qualify for additional Medicaid services under Connecticut’s state-sponsored medical assistance program.
 A caseworker can help you, and family members, gain access to services to which you are entitled.

 Note that if you do not qualify for HUSKY Health, you may qualify for Family Planning Services in Connecticut.
 This program is of no cost to you, even if you have private health insurance.
-By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 What Does Medicaid Not Cover in Connecticut?